shadowga/website/_docs/2/a-directorate.md

  * `/myadmin [-o <admin>]` - Provides a list of functions.
 We discourage usage of `[-o]`, a member-emulation ([sudo](https://en.wikipedia.org/wiki/Sudo)) option.

 #### Command usage
 > **Note:** Keep in mind that running arguments involving [IP addresses](https://en.wikipedia.org/wiki/IP_address) can cause damage to a member's account, if used improperly.
-Always proofread sensitive commands before executing them.
+Always proofread sensitive commands prior to execution.

  * `/myadmin clearips` - Clears any unused addresses (associated with your name) from your account.
  * `/myadmin clearip <ip>` - Clears a specific address from your account.